 - Colorado for The Shining (1980) – Although this film is based on Stephen King’s novel, King did experience the haunting effects of the real-life hotel in which the book and film are set.
 With numerous tales of hauntings, King and his wife stayed the night at the Stanley Hotel in room 217.
 It was there that King had a nightmare that his son was being chased through the hotel by a possessed fire hose.
 At the time, King was also battling alcoholism, thus forming the central character of his novel.

 What’s clear, then, is that horror films based on true stories add to the popularity and fright factor for those living in the state in which they’re set.

-Using IMDB’s list of top horror movies, we searched each film individually on Google Trends to find which state scored the highest.
+Using the top 90 films on IMDB’s list of horror movies that are most popular among IMDb users at present, we searched each film individually on Google Trends to find which state scored the highest.
 This was then the designated film for that state.
-If any state came up twice, we used the film that ranked higher on IMDB for popularity.
-If a state didn’t appear top for any of the movies, we looked at the state’s individual information for the topic “horror movies” to ascertain which movie was being increasingly searched for in the related topics section.
-We also omitted any film with comedy as a genre (such as Shaun of the Dead).
+If any state came up twice, we used the film that ranked higher on Google Trends.
+If a state didn’t appear top for any of the movies, we searched through all of the 90 films to see which was most popular in the state according to Google Trends.

 Movies where no data was available on Google Trends or have only been released recently in cinemas were omitted (new titles released on streaming channels, i.e. Netflix, were not omitted).